 Take the legendary swimmer Michael Phelps

 Widely regarded as one the greatest Olympians of all time.
 It is less well known that Michael Phelps was diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) as a child.
 Although there are always exceptions.
-Michael soon discovered that there was being in the swimming pool was the once place where his ADHD symptoms were less prevalent and may have even given him an extra competitive edge.
+Michael soon discovered being in the swimming pool was one place where his ADHD symptoms were less prevalent and may have even given him an extra competitive edge.

-After it was recognised that Michael Phelps had a precocious and extraordinary talent, Michael Phelps partnered up with the coach, Bob Bowman.
+It was recognised Michael Phelps had a precocious and extraordinary talent.
+Michael Phelps then partnered up with the coach, Bob Bowman.
 It was at this point that they began to collaborate and actively plan their own audacious future-focused, goals.
-Aged 11 at the time, this was set to making the next Olympics in Sydney and then to medal at the 2004 Olympics.
-Crucially, Bob Bowman already had the foundations for success, which he had honed from already producing three individual national swimming champions and ten US National Team Members.
+Michael was 11 years old at the time.
+He was set to compete at the next Olympics and to gain a medal in the 2004 Olympics.
+Bob Bowman already knew how to build the foundations for success.
+He had already produced three individual national swimming champions and coached ten US National Team Members.

 Building on this previous success, Bob Bowman was able to take Michael Phelps from promising swimmer to the youngest American Olympian in the Sydney 2000 Olympics, to medalling 8 times in the 2004 Athens Olympics.

-When later asked about his success, Phelps would go onto describe the importance of not just setting big, audacious goals, but also in the power of setting much shorter-term goals, such as visualising his success and how he will win, before a race starts.
-The change from a child diagnosed with ADHD to the most decorated Olympian of all time.
-How was this made possible?
+When later asked about his success, Phelps would go on to describe the importance of not just setting big, audacious goals, but also in the power of setting much shorter-term goals, such as visualising his success and how he will win, before a race starts.
+He changed from being known as a child diagnosed with ADHD to the most decorated Olympian of all time.
+How did this possibly happen?
 Small changes, working incrementally leading to big results.